chaconlab/IMOD/TUTORIAL.md

 <div class="box-note">imode 1ab3.pdb -x -o imodeX</div>
 <p style="text-align: left;" align="center"><a name="FIX_SS"></a>By secondary structure</p>
 <hr />
-<p>With iMOd tou can fix the ICs depending on the secondary structure SS it belongs to.
+<p>With iMOd you can fix the ICs depending on the secondary structure SS it belongs to.
 This can be done using the −−ss option followed by a letter identifier (H for helix, E for beta strands and C for others).
 Note you may fix any combination of SS by adding an identifier as you need; for example, "−S EC" will fix beta and coil.
 To fix all ICs related to α-helices and β-sheets, just type prompt:</p>
 <div class="box-note">imode 1ab3.pdb -S HE --save_fixfile -o imodeHE</div>
 <p>By default, the SS is computed internally, but any user can define it own SS through a file and using the −−ss option:</p>
 <div class="box-note">imode 1ab3.pdb -P 2 --func funcTSS.txt --ss 1ab3.ss -o imodeTSSE</div>